Code-Institute-Submissions/ms1gf/README.md

 # ChildrenDaze.com

 ChildrenDaze was designed to provide entertainment for internauts.
-The intertainment is in the format of stories where the main protagonists are the children.
-In this webesite, people will be able to read stories and share thei own.
-Also, the website will be used as a media to raise funds for a charity campain that has the goal to help childer with cancer.
+The entertainment is in the form of stories where the main protagonists are children.
+In this website, people will be able to read stories and share their own.
+Also, the website will be used as media to raise funds for a charity campaign that has the goal to help children with cancer.
 The website has a simple and clean interface so people can focus in its content.
 ## UX

 1- Who this website is for?
-Answer: This website is for people interested in family frindly entertainment related to children.
+Answer: This website is for people interested in family friendly entertainment related to children.

 2- What it is that users want to achieve in this website?
-Answer: The user want to be inpired by incent children wisdom, laugh at funny and sumetimes unexpected things they say.
-Also, children can say quite adorable things and if the user is looking for some cozy and warm fillings, they will be able to find it in the website.
+Answer: The user want to be inspired by innocenent children wisdom or laugh at funny things they say.
+Also, children can say quite adorable things and if the user is looking for some cozy and warm fillings, they will be able to find it on the website.
 3- How your project is the best way to help them achieve these things?
-Answer: There are other webistes that provide the tipe of entertainment that childrendaze intend to offer.
-However other webistes focus are not based on only children experiences as this site is.
+Answer: There are other websites that provide the type of entertainment that childrendaze intend to offer.
+However, other websites focus are not based on only children experiences as this site is.

 __User Stories:__